chaowang15/RGBDPlaneDetection/README.md

 Here `(sx sy sz)` are average of sum of all 3D points `(x, y, z)` on the plane, `(sxx syy szz sxy syz sxz)` are the average of sum of `x*x, y*y, z*z, x*y, y*z, z*z` of all 3D points on the plane, respectively.

 ## Note
-- Currently the code only works on [BundleFusion](http://graphics.stanford.edu/projects/bundlefusion/) or [3DLite](http://graphics.stanford.edu/projects/3dlite/) RGBD data.
-If you want to use other kinds of RGBD data, you need to rewrite the part of reading color and depth images, and reset the camera intrinsic parameters in `plane_detection.h`.
+- Without MRF optimization, this code is simply the re-use of PEAC code.
-- Note for the scale factor for depth images in `plane_detection.h`.
+- Currently the code only works on [BundleFusion](http://graphics.stanford.edu/projects/bundlefusion/) or [3DLite](http://graphics.stanford.edu/projects/3dlite/) depth data format (16UC1 image with depth value in millimeter).
+If you want to use other kinds of RGB-D data, you need to rewrite the part of reading color and depth images, reset the camera intrinsic parameters the scale factor for depth images in `plane_detection.h`.
-- **NOTE for MRF crash in Windows**: Sometimes [MRF 2.2](http://vision.middlebury.edu/MRF/code/) source code crashes in Visual Studio in Windows due to some kind of memory leak problem, but the code works well in Linux and Mac OS.
-If you meet this problem, just have a try in Linux or Mac OS, or try to implement the graph-cut/max-flow code by yourself.
-One suggestion is to use *boykov_kolmogorov_max_flow* in Boost library.
+- **NOTE for MRF crash in Windows**: Sometimes [MRF 2.2](http://vision.middlebury.edu/MRF/code/) source code crashes in Visual Studio in Windows due to some kind of memory leak problem, but this code works well in Linux and Mac OS.
+If you meet this problem, just have a try in Linux or Mac OS, or remove the MRF optimization option `-o`.